 One of the best rappers I know always asks me: “Dude, why do YOU rap?
 You RAP!
-Why don’t you become a high-level businessman like your father, or a doctor or a lawyer, or at least go be an actor or a model man?
+Why don’t you become a high-level businessman like your father laid the path for, or a doctor or a lawyer, or at least go be an actor or a model man?
 I started rapping to get out of my bad situation man!
 I admire your approach tot the craft man but YOU ain't gotta RAP!
 This makes no sense man!”

 He was right.
 I didn't have the pedigree of a typical rapper.
 I spent most of my life at private schools- my parents worked hard to provide a linear future for me- I finished school with my Master's in business- my first language is french and- most of my life my main pursuit has been martial arts.
 Rapping is the last thing anyone would have expected of me.
 Good thing I've never cared what people expected of me.